-I’m an empty nester, living with DH and two rescue dogs.
-From an early age I’ve always had a yearning for the spiritual, and as an incorrigible bookworm, dreamer and introvert, nursed a fellow feeling for the ‘other.’
+I’m an empty nester, living with DH and our rescue dog.
+From way back I’ve always had a yearning for the spiritual, and as an incorrigible bookworm, dreamer and introvert, nursed a fellow feeling for the ‘other.’

 Over the past 25 years, this yearning has sustained me through a spell living overseas, seen me through three churches, theological study, and in and out of a time as a Franciscan tertiary.
 It inspired me to train as a spiritual director in 2009-10 in the Anglican Diocese of Portsmouth and Sarum College.

 Retreat making and pilgrimage have played an integral part in my faith journeyings.
-I’ve been fortunate enough to have spent much time in solitude and silence in the beautiful countryside of Somerset and North Wales, including the famous Jesuit Centre, St Beunos, where I made the 30 Day Ignatian Spiritual Exercises 5 years ago.
+I’ve been fortunate enough to have spent much time in solitude and silence in the beautiful countryside of Somerset and North Wales, including the famous Jesuit Centre, St Beunos, where I made the 30 Day Ignatian Spiritual Exercises eight years ago.
 I’ve walked sections of the Wayfarer’s Walk and the Way of St James (part of the Santiago de Compostela route) with my husband.
 But the highlight has got to be our great Silver Wedding ‘expodition’ in 2011; when we walked from Durham to Oban before spending a week at Iona Abbey.

 Creativity?
 Well – we make all kinds of discoveries about ourselves as we grow older: Who would have thought that the shy child who couldn’t ‘do’ art at school would have stumbled across the wonderful world of visual journaling, poetry writing, blogging and festival-going!

 Although I say I’ve come late to creativity, the part of me that is still five years old smiles whenever I read this quote by Hugh MacLeod: